ChenglongWang/GAME-Net/README.md

     `python interactive_graph_creator.py`

-3. NEW!
-Now you can try GAME-Net as a web application!
+3. You can use GAME-Net as a web application.
 To run, type the following script from the repo root:

     `python web/manage.py runserver --insecure`

 ### Training mode

-The DFT datasets are stored in [ioChem-BD](https://doi.org/10.19061/iochem-bd-1-257), and the needed samples for the GNN are in the `data/FG_dataset` folder.
+The DFT datasets are stored in [ioChem-BD](https://doi.org/10.19061/iochem-bd-1-257), and the needed samples for GAME-Net are in the `data/FG_dataset` folder.
-Within this mode, you can choose among two available ways to use the GNN:
+Within this mode, you can choose among three available ways to use the GNN:

 1. Perform a model training with your own model architecture and hyperparameter setting: To do so, follow the instructions provided in the Jupyter notebook `train_GNN.ipynb`, or directly run the script `train_GNN.py`.
 The hyperparameter settings must be provided via a .toml file (you will find some input templates in the `scripts` folder).
 Once created, type: